 During the homeopathy consultation, the Homeopathy Doctor considers more than just the symptoms of the disease.
 He also considers the disposition and constitution of the patient.
 This means that the homeopath approaches treatment by weighing the physical, mental and emotional states of the patient as well as the symptoms of the disease.

 This approach leads to the prescription of a unique set of remedies for each patient.
 Therefore, two patients suffering from the same disease may receive two different sets of remedies from the same homeopath.
 Some of the proven homeopathic remedies for thyroid nodule are listed below-

 Iodum: Hypothyroidism accounts for 80% of all nodules, and this is caused by iodine deficiency.
 Including iodine rich foods such as shellfish, iodized salt, and seafood will help compensate the reduced iodine levels in the body and improve the production of thyroid.

 Bromium: This gives the body the required amounts of bromium which is another nonmetal, similar to iodine.
 It is used to treat patients who present with symptoms of hyperthyroidism, including increased metabolic rate, heat intolerance, and weight loss.

 Calcarea carb: Obtained from oyster shells is useful in patients who present with symptoms of hypothyroidism.
 These people are depressed, nervous, fatigued with a poor body and mental response.

-Lapis alba: Useful in tumours or nodules in a number of organs, it is also used when a patient presents with a thyroid nodule.
-It contains silico-fluoride salt of calcium and is useful in a number of cases where tumours are developing and also to resolve goitre.
+Lapis alba: Useful in tumors or nodules in a number of organs, it is also used when a patient presents with a thyroid nodule.
+It contains silico-fluoride salt of calcium and is useful in a number of cases where tumors are developing and also to resolve goitre.